 (2) An enhanced behavioral supports home using delayed egress devices, in compliance with Section 1531.1 of the Health and Safety Code, may utilize secured perimeters, in compliance with Section 1531.15 of the Health and Safety Code and applicable regulations.
-No more than two enhanced behavioral supports homes using delayed egress devices in combination with secured perimeters may be certified by the State Department of Developmental Services during the first year of the pilot program, one in northern California and one in southern California, and no more than one additional home using delayed egress devices in combination with a secured perimeter may be certified by the State Department of Developmental Services in each subsequent year of the pilot program.
-No more than six enhanced behavioral supports homes that use delayed egress devices in combination with a secured perimeter shall be certified during the pilot program.
-Enhanced behavioral supports homes shall not be counted for purposes of the statewide limit established in regulations on the total number of beds permitted in homes with delayed egress devices in combination with secured perimeters pursuant to subdivision (k) of Section 1531.15 of the Health and Safety Code.
-The department shall make reasonable efforts to include enhanced behavioral supports homes within the statewide limit.
+No more than 11 enhanced behavioral supports homes that use delayed egress devices in combination with a secured perimeter shall be certified.
+Enhanced behavioral supports homes shall be counted for purposes of the statewide limit established in regulations on the total number of beds permitted in homes with delayed egress devices in combination with secured perimeters pursuant to subdivision (k) of Section 1531.15 of the Health and Safety Code.

 (Amended by Stats.
-2017, Ch.
-18, Sec.
-19. (AB 107) Effective June 27, 2017.
-Repealed as of January 1, 2021, pursuant to Section 4684.87.)
+2020, Ch.
+11, Sec.
+26. (AB 79) Effective June 29, 2020.)

 4684.82.
 The vendoring regional center shall, before placing any consumer into an enhanced behavioral supports home, ensure that the home has a license issued by the State Department of Social Services for not more than four individuals with developmental disabilities, is certified by the State Department of Developmental Services, and has a contract with the regional center that meets the contracting requirements established by the State Department of Developmental Services through regulations promulgated pursuant to this article.
-Under no circumstances shall the contract extend beyond the stated termination date, which shall not be longer than January 1, 2021.

 (Amended by Stats.
-2019, Ch.
-28, Sec.
-25. (SB 81) Effective June 27, 2019.
-Repealed as of January 1, 2021, pursuant to Section 4684.87.)
+2020, Ch.
+11, Sec.
+27. (AB 79) Effective June 29, 2020.)